 Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times?
-Jesus saith unto him, I say not unto thee, Until seven times: but, Until seventy times seven.
-[Read: Matthew 18:21-35.]
+(Read: Matthew 18:21-35).

 True story of Corrie ten Boom

-As I watched the movie, “The Hiding Place” again, my heart was stirred to think about the ten Boom family and their strong desire to rescue Jews from the shocking Holocaust of WWII.
+“The Hiding Place,” is a movie and book about the ten Boom family and their strong desire to rescue Jews from the shocking Holocaust of World War II.
 Their home became a refuge for fugitives hiding from the Nazis.
-Casper ten Boom and his two daughters, Betsie and Corrie, risked their lives by protecting these people.
-They built a hiding place located in Corrie’s bedroom, a secret room, no larger than a small wardrobe closet behind a false wall.
-The space could hold up to six people, all of whom had to stand quiet and still.
-A crude ventilation system was installed to provide air for those in waiting.
-When security sweeps came through the neighborhood, a buzzer in the house would signal danger, allowing the refugees a little over a minute to seek refuse in the secret hiding place.
+They built a hiding place located in Corrie’s bedroom no larger than a small wardrobe closet behind a false wall.
+When security sweeps came through the neighborhood, a buzzer would sound and the refugees were given a little over a minute to seek refuse in the secret hiding place.

-On February 28, 1944, the ten Booms’ were arrested and German soldiers thoroughly searched their house.
-They never found the half-dozen Jews safely concealed in the hiding place.
-The six stayed in the cramped space for nearly three days before being rescued by the Dutch underground.
+On February 28, 1944, the ten Booms’ were arrested.
 All the ten Boom family members were incarcerated, including Corrie's 84-year-old father, who soon died in the Scheveningen prison.
 Corrie and her sister Betsie were sent to the notorious Ravensbruck concentration camp, near Berlin.
-Betsie died there on December 16, 1944.
-Twelve days later, Corrie was released for reasons not completely known.
+Betsie died there on December 16, 1944 and twelve days later, Corrie was released.
 Some say that there was a mistake made in the prison paper work, but we know that God makes no mistakes in His purposes or plans.